RAPZ0D/Neural-Network-Python/README.md

 RNNs are powerful tools for processing sequential data, retaining memory across time steps, and finding applications in diverse domains requiring sequential modeling and understanding.

-Visualizing RNNs: An illustrative diagram providing a graphical insight into the structure and flow of Recurrent Neural Networks (RNNs).
+Visualizing the RNN: An illustrative diagram providing a graphical insight into the structure and flow of Recurrent Neural Networks (RNNs).

 <div align="center"> <img src="https://github.com/RAPZ0D/Neural-Network-Python/assets/100001521/2409a405-d601-45c2-aba5-8b5fd114b6ea"> </div>